eja/tibula/README.md

 # Tibula

-Tibula is a powerful and flexible web-based Relational Database Management System (RDBMS) that allows for dynamic table and field customization.
-With an intuitive web interface for data interaction and the ability to easily organize and customize your database structure.
+Tibula is a powerful and flexible application framework for building data-centric web applications.
+It allows you to define and evolve your application's structure (data models, fields, permissions, UI hints) as metadata stored within the database itself.
+This approach significantly reduces the need to write traditional backend application code, enabling you to dynamically create and manage complex applications—like CRMs, inventory managers, or project trackers—primarily through its user-friendly web interface.

 ## Key Features

-* **User-friendly web interface:** Tibula provides a user-friendly web interface for easy data interaction.
-* **Dynamic table and field customization:** Tibula allows for the flexible addition of tables and fields, giving you the ability to adapt and evolve your database structure as needed.
-* **Hierarchical access:** Tibula allows for hierarchical access, giving you fine-grained control over who can access your data.
-* **Group management:** Tibula includes group management features, making it easy to organize and manage access to your data.
+* **Dynamic Scaffolding:** Create, modify, and delete entire data models (tables and fields) directly from the web UI.
+Your application's structure can evolve in real-time without redeploying or writing traditional backend code.
+* **User-Friendly Web Interface:** A clean, intuitive interface for all data interactions, including creating, searching, editing, deleting, and linking records.
+* **Headless JSON API:** In addition to the web UI, every action in Tibula is accessible via a JSON API, making it a perfect backend for custom front-ends or integrations.
+* **Powerful Plugin System:** Extend Tibula's core functionality by writing Go functions that hook into specific modules, allowing for custom business logic, complex validations, or unique workflows where direct Go code is required.
+* **Robust Permission System:** Manage access control with a flexible system based on users and groups.
+Define exactly who can see and do what.
+* **Advanced Data Integration (SQL-driven):** For dynamic field values and selection options, Tibula leverages embedded SQL queries, making a basic understanding of SQL beneficial for advanced configurations.
-* **Extensible:** Tibula efficiently manages database tables and their data, incorporating a practical Import/Export feature for smooth interchange in JSON format.
+* **Data Portability:** A practical Import/Export feature allows for smooth data interchange of entire module definitions and their content in JSON format.
-* **Support for multiple databases:** Tibula supports both SQLite3 and MySQL, giving you the flexibility to choose the database that best meets your needs.
+* **Multi-Database Support:** Run your application on either SQLite for simplicity and portability or MySQL for production scale.

 ## Getting Started